vtex-apps/availability-notify/docs/README.md

 # Availability Notify

-The Availability Notify component is responsible for showing a subscription form when a product SKU isn't available.
+The Availability Notify component is responsible for showing a subscription form when a product SKU is not available.
 The form lets customers subscribe to get notified when that item gets restocked.

 ![store-notifier](https://user-images.githubusercontent.com/67270558/132012045-06c65073-2692-4827-b08a-7be5730b6422.png)